Smponi/Fault-Scope/README.md

-This project is a fork of <a href="https://github.com/chylex/IntelliJ-Inspection-Lens">Inspection Lens</a> which means, most of the credit goes to the original author <a href="https://chylex.com/">chylex</a>.
+This project is a fork of <a href="https://github.com/chylex/IntelliJ-Inspection-Lens">Inspection Lens</a> that means, most of the credit goes to the original author <a href="https://chylex.com/">chylex</a>.
 I just wanted to add a few features that I needed.

 IntelliJ plugin that shows errors, warnings, and other inspection highlights inline.